American Academy Nicosia: History

 The School opened its doors on October 16, 1922.
 The founders, who had earlier started the American Academy in Larnaca for boys, established the school in response to local demand for an English language school for girls and it was named the American Academy for Girls.
 In its early years it was both a boarding and a day school and thirteen students enrolled in its first year, two of them boarders.
 The teacher who headed up the work was Lola Weir with Ada Wilson being her assistant.
 Helen and Iphigenia Aegyptiades, refugees from Smyrna, former teachers at the American University there, came on staff to teach music and home economics respectively.
 School and boarding house were originally in the west side of the old city of Nicosia.
 Growth was quite rapid and by 1927 the enrolment had reached 89 students.

 The school year 1941-1942 saw the Academy evacuated to Kyrenia, due to the fear of enemy action in World War II, with a return the following year.
 Relocation to its present premises outside the city walls in 1955 provided more extensive grounds and larger buildings.
 In 1976 the school became independent from its founding mission with a board of Cypriot educationalists and businessmen set up to manage it.
 In 1977 the school became coeducational and in the years that followed, there was an expansion in both its enrollment, its grounds and buildings.

 Campus and location

 The campus is located a short distance southwest of the old city on the eastern bank of the Pedieos River.
 Preschool, primary and secondary departments each have their own buildings whilst benefiting from a shared campus.
+In the campus there is an outdoor quadrangle, one astroturf, a tarmac volleyball court, and a jungle gym.